Saint Marys Police Department

 UNTIL FURTHER NOTICE, WE ARE OUT OF USED PATCHES FOR TRADING

 Please do not email our department for patch requests.
-Your email requests will not be answered, as it is time consuming for staff to sort and reply to patch request emails.
+Your email and mail requests will not be answered, as it is time consuming for staff to sort and reply to patch request.

 Please do not email our department for patch requests.
-Your email requests will not be answered, as it is time consuming for staff to sort and reply to patch request emails.
+Your email and mail requests will not be answered, as it is time consuming for staff to sort and reply to patch request.

 Going on vacation?
 Leaving town for business?
 Whatever the reason, being away from your home for any length of time can lead to security concerns.
 The St. Marys Police Department House Watch program can provide you with peace of mind by placing your address on a increased patrol list.
 Officers in your area will be instructed to keep a close eye on your property and to conduct area checks more regularly while you are away.